saralein/saralein.github.io/_posts/2018-03-01-trusted-advisor.md

 > *Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end.*

 A lot of *The Trusted Advisor* has this sort of sentiment to me.
-I really appreciate their approach, and I don't think I've done it justice.
+I really appreciate their approach, and I don't think I can do it justice.
 So, I recommend advisors checking out this book for themselves.